Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 The following describes how the input data, represented by $X$, is prepared.
 Three variables affect the input data: the number of shots taken, denoted by $s$ (in this thesis, $s = 8000$), the measurement step, denoted by $k$ (ranging from 1 to 9), and the window size $w in {t in NN | s mod t = 0}$ ($w$ is a positive integer that evenly divides $s$).
 The measurement step $k$ corresponds with the measurements taken on the $k^"th"$ circuit (for $k=1$, see @circuit-measurement-step-1, up to @circuit-measurement-step-9 for $k=9$).
-Initially, the preliminary input data consists of a matrix $M$ containing all measurements at specific measurement steps (for one quantum computer/simulator with all measurement steps from 1 up to $k$ performed).
+Initially, the preliminary input data consists of a matrix $M$ with elements $m_i,j$ containing all measurements at specific measurement steps (for one quantum computer/simulator with all measurement steps from 1 up to $k$ performed).
-The matrix row accounts for the shots and the column for the measurement step $k$.
+Each row of the matrix holds the measurement for one shot, and each column corresponds to a measurement step $k$.
 Therefore, the matrix $M$ has dimension $s times k$.
 The window size $w$ defines how many rows of $M$ get aggregated into one row.
 Aggregation is performed by counting how often each value of $m_(i,j)$ occurs in $w$ rows.